 - A photograph and CV from every faculty member.

 - Syllabi and other records of curricular development at GW.

 - Records that document the significant work that faculty members do related to faculty governance, on university committees and task forces, and by serving in administrative roles.

-- We are also interested in documenting the scholarly work of faculty when that work has been foundational or groundbreaking in their own field, or when the faculty has had significant impact or visibility beyond their own academic field.
+- We are also interested in documenting the scholarly work of past faculty when that work has been foundational or groundbreaking in their own field, or when the faculty has had significant impact or visibility beyond their own academic field.